GlitchSecure/website/_pages/platform.md

 ---
 layout: platform
 title: Platform
-hero-title: "Real-time Pentest Collaboration"
+hero-title: "Continuous Security Testing as a Service "
-subtitle: "Flexible and on demand pentesting delivered to you instantly in a real-time dashboard.
+subtitle: "Flexible and on demand pentesting combined with recurring security monitoring.
+All delivered to you instantly in a real-time dashboard.
 See results in days, not weeks."
 permalink: /platform/
 published: true

 # Platform Feature
 platform-feature-title1: "Get expert manual testing."
-platform-feature-subtitle1: "We've built our own real-time pentest collaboration platform that continually connects you with expert security researchers to secure your products and infrastructure. <br><br>
+platform-feature-subtitle1: "We've built our own real-time security collaboration platform to help continually monitor your assets for vulnerabilities and connect you with expert security researchers to secure your products and infrastructure. <br><br>
-Testing results are delivered to you in a simple dashboard, keeping you informed of testing progress and enabling your secure development lifecycle throughout the year."
+Results are delivered to you in a simple dashboard, keeping you informed of testing progress and enabling your secure development lifecycle throughout the year."
 platform-feature-button1: "Get Started"
 platform-feature-link1: "javascript:void(0)"
 platform-feature-click1: "localStorage.clear(); getstartedOpen = true; plausible('Get Started Button', {props: {method: 'Platform Feature'}});"